Gio Benitez

 Giovani "Gio" Benitez (born October 29, 1985) is an American broadcast journalist and correspondent for ABC News, who appears on Good Morning America, World News Tonight, 20/20, and Nightline.
-He also hosts the Fusion collaboration version of Nightline.
+He also hosted the Fusion collaboration version of Nightline.
 He has won three television news Emmy awards.
 On April 9, 2020, he was promoted to Transportation Correspondent, operating from New York and DC.

 On September 8, 2020, he hosted a special season finale for the sixteenth season of the ABC program What Would You Do?.